JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 		na::BitVector
 	end

 This allows us to assess whether any entry of the vector is `NA` at the cost of exactly one additional bit per item.
-We are able to save space by using `BitArray`'s instead of an `Array{Bool}`.
+We are able to save space by using `BitArray` instead of an `Array{Bool}`.
 At present, we store the non-missing data values in a vector called `data` and we store the metadata that indicates which values are missing in a vector called `na`.
 But end-users should not worry about these implementation details.

 Instead, you can simply focus on the behavior of the `DataVector` type.
 Let's start off by exploring the basic properties of this new type: